jmagar/codeweaver/docs/directory-structure.md

     └── package.json
 ```

-- **`tooling/eslint`**: Contains shareable ESLint configurations (e.g., for Next.js apps, for React libraries).
-Applications and packages will extend these configs in their local `.eslintrc.js`.
 - **`tooling/prettier`**: A single, shared Prettier configuration to enforce consistent code style everywhere.
 - **`tooling/tsconfig`**: Contains base TypeScript configurations (`tsconfig.base.json`, `tsconfig.nextjs.json`, etc.) that are extended by the `tsconfig.json` files in individual apps and packages.
 - **`tooling/jest`**: Shared Jest configuration presets for unit and integration testing.